-New York Jets cornerback Sauce Gardner shared an update on where his relationship with Aaron Rodgers stands at the moment.
-They spent two seasons together in New York, although Rodgers was only able to play in 2024 after an Achilles injury ruined his 2023 campaign.
+New York Jets cornerback Sauce Gardner shared an update on where his relationship with Aaron Rodgers stands.
+They spent two seasons together in New York, although Rodgers was only able to play in 2024 after an Achilles injury ended his 2023 campaign prematurely.

-Rodgers and Co. only managed to get five wins in a season that saw coach Robert Saleh and GM Joe Douglas being fired amid a tumultuous period.
+Rodgers and Co. only managed five wins in a season that saw coach Robert Saleh and general manager Joe Douglas fired amid a tumultuous period.
 After an offseason full of changes, Rodgers signed with the Pittsburgh Steelers, while the Jets signed Justin Fields to be the first starting quarterback under coach Aaron Glenn.

-Speaking with Complex, Gardner revealed if he's been in touch with the four-time NFL MVP since he left the Jets.
+Speaking with Complex on Tuesday, Gardner talked about whether he has been in contact with the four-time NFL MVP since he left the Jets.

 “We haven’t been in touch as much," Gardner said.
 "At the beginning of the offseason, we were more in touch.
 I think once there was really a reality that he was going to go to Pittsburgh, we just felt that we didn’t need to talk no more.